jaccomoc/jactl/docs/pages/language-guide.md

 ### Static Methods

 The methods we saw previously were methods that are instance methods and apply to an instance of a class.
-Jacsal also supports methods that are defined as `static` which are class methods rather than instance methods.
+Jactl also supports methods that are defined as `static` which are class methods rather than instance methods.
 Instead of invoking these methods via a class instance, they are invoked using the classname itself and are not associated with any specific instance of the class.